monome/docs/grid/studies/python/index.md

 Here we send a new LED update per key event.
 Since `s` is either 0 or 1, when we multiply it by 15 we get off or full brightness.
 We set the LED location according to the position incoming key press, `x` and `y`.

 If we're simply interested in displaying presses, this is fine enough.
-But for scripts where we want to display more layers of information, this directly-address-each-LED style isn't very efficient.
-Let's improve it in the next section!
+But for scripts where we want to display more layers of information, this approach of directly addressing and redrawing each individual LED isn't very efficient.
+Let's improve upon our approach in the next section!

 ## 2. Further {#further}